vasspilka/LocalGrowth/README.md

 Main LocalGrowth features

+(Some features still under developement)

   * A model for storing buisness data.
-  * An UI in the website so admins can easily interact with data.
+  * An UI so admins can easily interact with data.
   * An easy way for users to find what they need.
-  * A social netwok for users to interact with the local buisnesses.
+  * A social netwok for users to interact with the local buisnesses and other users.
-  * A model for storing Events and Deals.
+  * A model for storing Events and Deals data.
   * Integration with Facebook and Google maps.
+  * Automated Analytics to help admin make buisness decisions.